OFFER IN COMPROMISE – TAX DEBT HELP – LOS ANGELES – TAX SETTLEMENT

 Never before has the IRS made it so easy and affordable to find tax relief in Los Angeles.
 We don’t know how long this offer will last, so act today!

-The tax professionals and IRS Tax Pros at Flat Fee Tax Service have years of experience in negotiating Offer in Compromise settlements.
+The tax professionals and IRS Tax Pros at Flat Fee Tax Relief have years of experience in negotiating Offer in Compromise settlements.
 We provide tax debt help throughout the United States.
 Working with our tax professionals substantially improves your Offer in Compromise process.
-Eliminate stress and uncertainty while getting the lowest settlement amount possible by working with Flat Fee Tax Service.
+Eliminate stress and uncertainty while getting the lowest settlement amount possible by working with Flat Fee Tax Relief.

-THE CLIENTS OF FLAT FEE TAX SERVICE HAVE A 96% OFFER IN COMPROMISE SUCCESS RATE.
+THE CLIENTS OF FLAT FEE TAX RELIEF HAVE A 96% OFFER IN COMPROMISE SUCCESS RATE.
 ON AVERAGE, OUR CLIENTS SAVE 95% OF THEIR TAX DEBT.

 If you are struggling to pay your back taxes, you may qualify for an Offer in Compromise.
 This program may allow you to settle back taxes or IRS liability at a substantial discount on the basis of doubt of liability, collect-ability or effective tax administration.